Skip to main content

 Eligibility

 Candidates must be registered full-time or have been admitted to an undergraduate Bachelor’s degree program.
-Candidates must be supervised or co-supervised by a researcher affiliated to the Research Chair on Gambling.
-International candidates are responsible for obtaining the proper documents for their stay in
+Candidates must be supervised or co-supervised by Dr. Sylvia Kairouz, holder of the Research Chair in Gambling Studies.
+International candidates are responsible for obtaining the necessary documentation for their stay in Quebec.

 Application procedure